microsoft/autogen/samples/tools/testbed/README.md

 If you are already an AutoGenBench pro, and want the full technical specifications, please review the [contributor's guide](CONTRIBUTING.md).

+## Docker Requirement
+AutoGenBench also requires Docker (Desktop or Engine). **It will not run in GitHub codespaces**, unless you opt for native execution (with is strongly discouraged).
+To install Docker Desktop see [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/).

 ## Installation and Setup

 **To get the most out of AutoGenBench, the `autogenbench` package should be installed**.
 At present, the easiest way to do this is to install it via `pip`: